The types and uses of eSignatures

 - Termination of life insurance benefits

-- The documentation for handling of hazardous/toxic substances during transport
+- The documentation for the handling of hazardous/toxic substances during transport

 - The creation of any contracts governed by the UCC (Uniform Commercial Code)

-In European countries there are some variations in the framework and application of electronic signature law.
-For example, Germany subscribes to the EU’s eIDAS regulation, which means that in the majority of cases an eSignature is not only considered legally binding in Germany, but would also be considered legally binding in the EU’s other members states.
+In European countries, there are some variations in the framework and application of electronic signature law.
+For example, Germany subscribes to the EU's eIDAS regulation, which means that in the majority of cases an eSignature is not only considered legally binding in Germany but would also be considered legally binding in the EU's other member states.
 In addition, the eIDAS regulation gives a qualified electronic signature (QES) the same legal force as a handwritten one.